Start your long distance sponsorship, write History.

-Start a long distance sponsorship with ASIA: you will receive details of the history of the child will be helping together.
+Start a Long Distance Sponsorship with ASIA and you will receive the personal story and the photo of the child you will be supporting.

-You will also have the chance to know her or him personally through an exchange of letters or by visiting one of our projects in the field.
+You will also have the chance to know her/him personally through the exchange of letters and photos and by visiting the schools we support in ASIA.

 The school is asking for a long-term support to help the poorest students’families buying, every year, the necessary winter and summer school uniforms (which may be similar to the typical Tibetan monks’ robes), medical assistance, educational material, coverage for travel expenses.